 Lead generation is the process of converting strangers into website visitors, and then into leads – people who are interested in your products or services.
+There are many strategies for lead generation in this digital era – from ads, email campaigns, and SMS lead generation to attracting leads with quality content.
 Once you have a lead, it’s up to your sales team to turn them into customers.

 How to measure the success of your lead generation efforts?
 Keep track of the marketing KPIs below to find out.

 - number of new leads generated